French Directory: Rich and poor

 The working class and poor in Paris and other large cities suffered particularly from the high inflation during the first part of the Directory, which brought higher prices for bread, meat, wine, firewood and other basic commodities.
 In the last two years of the Directory, the problem was the opposite: with the suppression of the assignats, the money became scarce, the economy slowed, and unemployment grew.
 The Directory distributed scarce food items, such as cooking oil, butter and eggs, to government employees and to members of the Councils.
 Before the Revolution, taking care of the poor had been the responsibility of the Church.
 During the Directory, the government, particularly in Paris and other large cities, was forced to take over this role.
 To feed the Parisians and prevent food riots, the government bought flour in the countryside at market prices with its silver coins, then gave it to the bakeries, which sold it at the traditional market price of four sous a pound, which was virtually nothing.
 The subsidies were reduced in the last years of the Directory, paying only for bread, but they were an enormous expense for the Directory.
 At the beginning, the government tried to provide the standard minimum of one pound of bread a day per person, but the shortage of money reduced the daily ration to sixty grams of bread a day.
 The government also tried giving rice as a substitute for bread, but the poor lacked firewood to cook it.

+Under the Directory a system of public charity "was finally put in place with some success," with legislation passed in November 1796 establishing bureaux de bienfaisance in every commune.
+These were responsible for providing home relief.
+Funding for state hospitals was also increased, and legislation from December 1796 placed abandoned children under the state's care.